 What we liked

 I was very impressed with how quick and easy it was to start the fire, even if the wood was a little damp.
-This is because of the design of the fire pit that allows air to get under the fire, so you don’t have to spend forever blowing on it!
+This is because the design of the fire pit has vent holes that allow air to get under the fire, so you don’t have to spend forever blowing on it!

 The set we got came with the stand – this is the piece of metal that the firepit can be set down on to reduce damage to the ground underneath, and I’d say it’s something you should definitely buy with it if you plan on taking it camping.

 Speaking of the set we got, we did not have to assemble anything!
 I LOVE that we can just have the Solo Stove in the back of the truck, pull it out whenever (it only weighs about 20 pounds) and we can have a campfire right away!

 It was really nice to not see ANY damage to the grass after our fire was done (not even a wilt!)
 This makes me feel way more confident about using Solo Bonfire during fire season when traditional fire pits could be dangerous.